Ocean’s Eleven Prequel: Cast, Plot Details, Release Date And More

 Titled Oceans, the prequel is not just a reboot but a journey into the past, exploring the roots of Danny Ocean’s life.
 Not to mention, the latest reports also reveal that Robbie and Gosling will play the roles of Danny Ocean’s parents.

-Set against the glamorous backdrop of Monte Carlo in 1962, Oceans will follow Robbie as she takes the lead in assembling a dream team, with Gosling by her side, to teach their son Danny (Clooney) and daughter Debbie (Sandra Bullock) the art of stealing from the rich.
+Set against the glamorous backdrop of Monte Carlo in 1962, Oceans will follow Robbie as she takes the lead in assembling a dream team, with Gosling by her side, to teach their son Danny and daughter Debbie (played by Sandra Bullock in Ocean’s 8) the art of stealing from the rich.

 The film is expected to set up what is the Ocean’s trilogy, consisting of Ocean’s Eleven, Ocean’s Twelve and Ocean’s Thirteen as well as the spinoff, Ocean’s 8.